 Please note that successful applicants to the History grad program typically have a much higher GPA than the Grad College's minimum standard.

 We ask for official transcripts after you receive a letter of admission from the Department of History.
 In the event that you are accepted into the graduate program, we require complete official transcripts for all previous academic training, both graduate and undergraduate.
 Each transcript must arrive in our office sealed in its original envelope.
 For domestic applicants: Transcripts must be sent directly to our office from the issuing institution.
 If the transcript does not show the degree earned, a separate certificate of degree must be provided at a later date.
 For international applicants: Each transcript must be in its original sealed envelope but the student may send it to our office in a packet with other materials.
+English and native language transcripts and certificates of degree are required to be uploaded.
 For applicants from China: In addition to the transcript, a separate certificate of degree is required, regardless of whether the degree earned is shown on the transcript.

 309 Gregory Hall, 810 S. Wright St.